talnoznisky/merkle-presentation/slides/slide6.md

 ### The Pivot
-Optimization program running on the customer-facing Search and Promote platform upon which we are:
+Optimization program running on the account management Search and Promote platform upon which we are: